sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/20-interactions/00-toolkit.md

 GitHub provides a set of packages to make creating actions easier with [**@actions/toolkit** 🔗](https://github.com/actions/toolkit)

-And it's can be used by any action type
+And it can be used by any action type

 - directly in JavaScript action
 - using node-based dockerfile in Docker action